PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI5.md

 # DataLab 2: XAI

-In today's DataLab, we will learn how to apply the methods we were introduced to in this week's workshop; and further, investigate the applicability of these methods to the creative brief.
+In today's DataLab, we will learn how to apply the methods we were introduced to in this week's workshop and investigate the applicability of these methods to the creative brief.

 ## Learning Objectives:

-- [ ] Learn how to apply and interpret Saliency maps using vanilla gradients.
-- [ ] Learn how to apply and interpret Saliency maps using Grad-CAM.
-- [ ] Learn how to apply and interpret Saliency maps using SmoothGrad.
 - [ ] Investigate the applicability of Saliency maps to your creative brief.

 ## Day outline